 - Please have your Designated School Official (DSO) at your university or English program complete Section II of the Transfer Verification form, and return it to us.
 The completed section is proof that you have maintained your immigration status while in the U.S. International Student Transfer Verification Form

 - Proof of Measles, Mumps, and Rubella (MMR) and Varicella vaccinations:

 - For each dose, the vaccines must be taken on the same day.
 For example, you should get the first MMR vaccine on the same day as the first varicella vaccine (and then receive the second doses of both vaccines on the same day, 28 days later).

 - The second dose of both vaccines is required before classes start.
 You will not be allowed to enroll in class full-time until proof of the second immunization doses is submitted to Student Health Services.
 Full-time enrollment is required to maintain F-1 visa status.

 - Present a certificate of immunization form.

 Below are additional health-related requirements that can affect your visa status.

-- If additional testing is required, the student must complete testing by the first day of classes or her/his class schedule will be purged.
+- Additional x-rays or testing may be required and the student must complete testing by the first day of classes or her/his class schedule will be purged

 - Students under age 22 who plan to live in on-campus housing must submit proof of one dose of meningococcal vaccine given on or after their sixteenth birthday